esa/nanosat-mo-framework/CONTRIBUTING.md

 1. Every method gets a Javadoc docstring.
 Make sure to use the first line for a brief summary (see [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html#s7-javadoc) for more information).
 2. Describe precisely what your method accomplishes.
-3. If its correctness depends on a certain state, state this behind an additional line `Precondition: STATE\_BEFORE\_EXECUTION` after the description.
-So testers can setup the test environment accordingly.
-4. If the method has side-effects, provide information about the new state of the program behind and additional line `Postcondition: STATE\_AFTER\_EXECUTION` which follows the precondition (if present).
-5. Explain your parameters.
+3. Explain your parameters.
 Not everyone has the same amount of experience, so explain how each parameter affects the computation.
 This will assist new users and also testers who want to find sensible test cases.
-6. Be precise about your return values.
+4. Be precise about your return values.
 State clearly if null is an acceptable return value and the cases when this will occur.
-7. Explain precisely when exceptions are thrown.
+5. Explain precisely when exceptions are thrown.
-8. Describe what your method accomplishes, not how it is accomplished.
+6. Describe what your method accomplishes, not how it is accomplished.
 A rule of thumb is: Could another developer use your documentation to write tests for your method without looking at your code?
 If not, be more specific.

 ### Testing